 From governments, researchers and animal activists alike, much support exists for seeking alternative methods to animal testing.
 After all, why expose animals to unnecessary suffering?
-The biggest argument from the anti-alternatives camp is that the human body is too complex for simulations and in vitro models to accurately mimic.
-The perfect rebuttal for this argument, of course, is: Necessity is the mother of invention!
+The biggest argument from the anti-alternatives camp is: the human body is too complex for simulations and in vitro models to accurately mimic.
+The perfect rebuttal for this argument, of course, is: necessity is the mother of invention!
 Who knows what is possible until the only choice is to try something else?

 Main image: Wikicommons